smhauck/BlogApp/README.md

-# blog_app
+# BlogApp
-Simple blog application
+Simple blogging application written in Ruby on Rails 5.1